 Frontiers of Children's Rights

-The Grotius Centre is very pleased to announce that the second edition of the summer course on international children's rights will be held at Leiden University in July 2014.
+The Grotius Centre is very pleased to announce that the third edition of the summer course on international children's rights will be held at Leiden University in July 2015.

 Frontiers of Children's Rights